School Nutrition

 WELCOME TO WSESU SCHOOL NUTRITION

-SUMMER MEAL INFORMATION & SIGN UP COMING SOON!
+SUMMER MEAL INFORMATION & SIGN UP IS HERE!

-Mark your calendars for free summer meal kits for kids on Thursdays from 12-3pm at BAMS beginning 6/25/26.
+Mark your calendars for free summer meal kits for kids on Thursdays from 11 am-3pm at Brattleboro Union High School every Thursday through August 20th.

 Each meal kit will contain ingredients for 7 breakfasts & lunches for children 18 years and younger.
-No sign up required — signing up helps us plan and sign up form will be available soon on this site.
+No sign up required although signing up helps us plan for how many meal kits to have available each week.
+Meal Kits are avaialable each week on a first-come-first-served basis.
+Meals are intended for children age 18 and younger.
+Children may receive only one breakfast and one lunch per day and may not receive duplicate meals from multiple summer sites.
 The Summer Food Service Program is completely federally funded and helps WSESU, our local farms, & our community!

 Since transitioning to a self-operated school nutrition model beginning in June 2025, our team has been hard at work building a program rooted in scratch cooking, fresh ingredients, and strong community partnerships.
 We are preparing meals with care, creativity, and a deep commitment to student well-being.